nourabosen/USearch/README.md

-# USearch — Ulauncher extension
+# USearch — Ulauncher Extension

 **Find files quickly using the system locate database (plocate/locate) and include mounted hardware drives by performing a live scan.**